 - Once the stem grows back and sprouts leaves again, it’s time to replant it.
 You’ll want to plant the pit in a 10-inch pot filled with soil.

 And that’s it!
 Now, it’s time to watch your avocado tree grow.
-Here’s some more advice for taking care of your avocado tree:

 - Water often, but don’t overdo it.
-You’ll want the soil to be moist, no wet, and be sure it can drain.
+You’ll want the soil to be moist, no wet.
+And be sure it can drain.
 If the leaves are turning yellow, take that as a sign to cut back on your watering.

 More Avocado Tips

 Now that you know how to grow avocados, let’s talk about what you can do with them.
-Guacamole is always a go-to option, as is avocado toast.
+Guacamole is always a safe option, as is avocado toast.
 But avocados also make a great addition to other meals, like salads or breakfast scrambles.
-Plus, they can be used in beauty recipes, too.
+Plus, they can be used in beauty recipes.
 Here are a few of our previous articles that feature avocados.
 And if you need help storing your avocados, check out these tips for keeping foods fresh.
 (Oh, and we recommend investing in an avocado slicer, too.)

 Looking for more house plant advice?
 We can help.